Why Is My Check Engine Light On?

 The check engine light can come on for many reasons, but the most common real-world causes are misfires, lean conditions, rich conditions, EVAP leaks, and catalytic-converter-related problems.

-The important part is this: the light tells you there is a problem, but the code tells you where to start.
+The key point is this: the light tells you something is wrong, but the code tells you what direction to check first.

 If the light is solid and the car feels normal, it may be something minor.
 If the light is blinking or the engine feels rough, weak, or unstable, treat it as more urgent.